 But maybe nuance is something that can be sacrificed at little cost.
 I have heard it said that it’s okay to simplify business content writing—even to the point of deliberately avoiding many verb tenses.
-Most of the people who visit doctors’ and lawyers’ websites are not strong readers, the argument goes, and so we should “dumb down” our writing to their competency level.
+Most of the people who visit podiatrists’ and lawyers’ websites are not strong readers, the argument goes, and so we should “dumb down” our writing to their competency level.
 That is not being patronizing; it is accommodating the needs of the audience.

 To which I say: No. No, no, no. Your readers are more sophisticated than you might imagine.
 They may not be able to define the pluperfect tense, but they have been immersed in the English language since birth.
 Instinct will guide them to recognize how tenses signal subtle time differences.
 If you fail to put in those markers, even weak readers will recognize bland, simplified prose—and they will look elsewhere for guidance.

 So don’t give into the temptation.
 Use your best writing skills when producing website content.
 That is one of the keys to attracting the clients and customers you need to maintain a viable business.

 Here at Foster Web Marketing, we don’t believe in secret formulas.